 The MASIE product is also divided up into 16 smaller regions located in and around the Arctic.
 See Table 1 for a list of these 16 regions.
 For specific lat/lon vertices of the regions, see the file MASIE_regions_polygon_vertices.xls.

-The temporal coverage of this product is for the last four weeks (28 days) at a daily resolution.
+The temporal coverage of this product spans 01 October 2006 to the present (usually yesterday) at a daily resolution.

 The MASIE products are provided in a polar stereographic projection with the WGS 1984 datum and a standard parallel at 60° N with a nominal grid size of 4 km.
 For complete details on the specifics of this projection, see the polar_stereographic variable in the netCDF file masiemask_ims4km.nc.